 Hollow Kingdom by Kira Jane Buston

 This is a Discworld reading challenge hosted by Annemieke from A Dance with Books.
-The goal is simply to read Discworld novels, as many as you’d like.
-I think I’ll start out small since I’m new to the series and reach for
+The goal is simply to read Discworld novels — as many as you’d like.
+This is the level I’m aiming for —

 Level 1 / The Counterweight Continent / 1-5 Books